nestauk/createch/README.md

 Run `python createch/pipeline/semantic_identification.py` to expand technology vocabularies and tag relevant descriptions.
 The expanded vocabularies and id - area lookups are saved in `outputs/data/{source}`.

+Run `python createch/pipeline//make_research_topic_partition.py` to produce a research topic co-occurrence network that we can use to produce a dataset labelled with research disciplines

+Run `python createch/pipeline/discipline_classifier.py` to create a labelled dataset using the community partitions above and train a model that predicts disciplines based on project descriptions.

 ## Contributor guidelines

 [Technical and working style guidelines](https://github.com/nestauk/ds-cookiecutter/blob/master/GUIDELINES.md)